-With its steep sided banks lined with pretty half-timbered buildings and topped with medieval castles, it’s no wonder that UNESCO declared the 65 kilometre stretch of the Rhine River from Koblenz to Bingen/Rudesheim a World Heritage Site.
+With its steep-sided banks lined with pretty half-timbered buildings and topped with medieval castles, it’s no wonder that UNESCO declared the 65 kilometer stretch of the Rhine River from Koblenz to Bingen/Rudesheim a World Heritage Site.

-This stretch of the Rhine, known as the Upper Middle Rhine Valley, is jaw-droppingly beautiful and offers plenty for the visitor to see and do.
+This stretch of the Rhine, known as the Upper Middle Rhine Valley (sometimes just called the Rhein Valley), is jaw-droppingly beautiful and offers plenty for the visitor to see and do.